DrSquidX/Ethical-Hacking-Scripts/README.md

 # Hacking-Scripts
-More Advanced and Powerful Scripts made for pen-testing.
+More Advanced and Powerful Scripts made for pen-testing developped by me.
 I might add dev notes to my scripts if I get bored.

 Do not use these scripts for malicious intent.
 I will not be responsible for any damages.